john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 y = x + n
 $$

 where y is the observed noisy image, x is the unknown clean image and n represents additive white Gaussian noise (AWGN) with a standard deviation $\sigma_n$.
-Since there is no single unique solution x to the denoising model above, our problem is ill-posed.
-Yet, the literature is replete with techniques for estimating $\hat{x}$.
-A survey of such techniques is well beyond the scope of this effort; yet we'll introduce a few of the most commonly used methods.
-As mammography is inherently noisy and usually contains low-contrast regions, our denoising challenges; therefore are to:
+Mammography is inherently noisy, with regions of low-contrast which challenge breast cancer detection and classification tasks.
+Our denoising challenges; therefore are to:

 - ensure flat areas are smooth,
 - protect edges from blurring,
 - preserve textures in the mammography, and
 - generate no new artifacts

-An additional challenge that we'll introduce relates to the computational efficiency of the denoising technique.
-Given the volume of images to preprocess, our focus will be the methods that have linear time complexity or better.
+An additional challenge that we'll introduce now relates to the computational efficiency of the denoising technique.
+Given the volume of images to preprocess, our initial focus will be on denoising methods that have linear time complexity or better.

+Since there is no single unique solution $x$ to the denoising model above, our problem is ill-posed.
+Yet, the literature is replete with techniques for estimating $\hat{x}$.
+However, a systematic survey of such techniques is well beyond the scope of this effort. ; still, we'll introduce a few of the most commonly used methods.

 ### Image Denoising Methods